nboxhallburnett/wedding-manager/README.md

 - Dynamic management of the "Our Story" timeline content
 - Dynamic management of the Gallery page content
 - Ability to view and manage provided feedback
+- Ability to create and manage adminstrative auth tokens for headless service management

 ## Dependencies